-Imagine, with only a few clicks, downloading a copy of all your favorite pictures.
+Imagine, with only a few clicks, you get a copy of all your favorite pictures.
 Even better, you’ll get the exact albums/photos you want without sacrificing image quality.

 Here’s a helpful video by TechStorenut that shows you how to do this step-by-step:

 However, the quality of exported photos is kind of poor, they are not the same size compared to what you originally uploaded.
 Another con of this method is you can’t really specify which album or photos to include.
-If you have thousands of photos, it’s a pain to find ones you want
+If you have thousands of photos, it’s a pain to find the ones you want to extract.

 IFTTT, short for “If This Then That”, is a web-based service that connects many apps you use with methods called “recipes.”
 There are two types of recipes, DO and IF, for you to choose from.